Trauma-informed care: Talking about trauma

+A literature review of women's and clinicians' views on trauma discussions during pregnancy found that both groups thought discussions were valuable and worthwhile, as long as there was both adequate time to have the conversation and support available for those who need it.
+Women wanted to know in advance that the issue would be raised and to speak with a clinician they knew and trusted.

-Specific applications and techniques of TVIC
+Specific applications and techniques of TIC

+TIC principles are applied in child welfare services, child abuse, social work, psychology, medicine, oral health services, nursing, and correctional services.
+They have been applied in interpersonal abuse situations including domestic violence, elder abuse.

+Wathen and Varcoe offer specific suggestions for specific disciplines, such as primary health care clinics, emergency rooms, and for contexts involving interpersonal, structural, or any form of violence.
+One simple suggestion, in order to enhance the perception of care, safety and agency in the first phone call, is to provide calm phrasing and tone, minimize hold times, and offer brief explanations for delays.

 Trauma- and violence-informed practices can be or are addressed in mindfulness programs, yoga, education, obstetrics and gynaecology, cancer treatment, psychological trauma in older adults, military sexual trauma, cybersex trafficking, sex trafficking and trafficking of children, child advocacy, decarceration efforts, and peer support.
 HDR, Inc. incorporates trauma-informed design principles in prison architecture.

-Many therapy models utilize TVIC principles, including psychodynamic theory, trauma focused cognitive behavioral therapy, trauma-informed feminist therapy, Trauma systems therapy which utilizes EMDR, trauma focused CBT, and a number of other techniques, The Art of Yoga Project, the Wellness Recovery Action Plan, music therapy, internet-based treatments for trauma survivors, and aging.
+Many therapy models utilize TIC principles, including psychodynamic theory, attachment-informed therapy, trauma focused cognitive behavioral therapy, trauma-informed feminist therapy, trauma systems therapy which utilizes EMDR, trauma focused CBT, The Art of Yoga Project, the Wellness Recovery Action Plan, music therapy, internet-based treatments for trauma survivors, and in aging therapy.

-TVIC principles are applied in child welfare services, child abuse, social work, psychology, medicine, Nursing, correctional services.
-They have been applied in interpersonal abuse situations including domestic violence, elder abuse.

 Culturally-focused applications, often considering indigenous-specific traumas have been applied in minoritized communities, and Maori culture.

 Domestic violence

-TVIC principles are widely used in domestic violence and intimate partner violence (IPV) situations.
-For working with survivors, TVIC has been combined with yoga, motivational interviewing, primary physician care in sexual assault cases, improving access to employment, cases involving HIV and IPV, and cases involving PTSD and IPV.
+Trauma- and violence-informed (TVIC) principles are widely used in domestic violence and intimate partner violence (IPV) situations.
+For working with survivors, TVIC has been combined with yoga, motivational interviewing, primary physician care in sexual assault cases, hospital-based violence intervention, improving access to employment, cases involving HIV and IPV, and cases involving PTSD and IPV.

 In 2015 Wilson and colleagues reviewed literature describing trauma-informed practices (TIP) used in the DV context.
 They found principles organized around six clusters.
 Promoting safety, giving choice and control, and building healthy relationships are particularly important TVIC concepts in this field.